Rural Pharmacy Education Program (RPHARM)What is RPHARM?

 - Enhance faculty research to promote quality programs and services for rural population

 RPHARM students have a critical understanding of rural life and the medically underserved condition of many rural communities.
-RPHARM students want to practice pharmacy in rural Illinois and want to be leaders in the communities where they work and live.
+RPHARM students want to practice pharmacy and be leaders in the communities where they live and work.

 Click here for the RPHARM brochure.